-After having an absolute blast on my first visit, on the next day I thought, instead of trying my luck on other restaurants and hopefully not fall into tourist traps, I should just return to the Time Out Market to sample more quality food!
-Here are some of my favourites and the best ones after two days of food sampling:
+After having an absolute blast on my first visit, on the next day, I thought, instead of trying my luck on other restaurants and hopefully not fall into tourist traps, I should just return to the Time Out Market Lisboa to sample more quality food!
+Here are some of my favourites after two days of food sampling:

-Chef Miguel Castro E Silva bring Portuguese comfort food to the market.
-Originally from Porto, the chef put together a northern touch to his foods.
+Chef Miguel Castro E Silva is here to bring Portuguese comfort food to the public.
+Originally from Porto, chef Miguel has put together a northern touch to his dishes.
 I had the Arroz de Polvo Provencal, which is the Octopus Rice.
-Not only is it visually gorgeous, the flavours were just as great.
-The Octopus was tender and not at all rubbery.
-It’s quite brothy so it’s actually gives quite a comforting sensation.
+Not only was it visually gorgeous, but the flavours were also just as great.
+The octopus was tender and not at all rubbery.
+It’s quite brothy so it actually offered quite a comforting sensation.
 I am definitely keen to return to this stall another time to try out more dishes.

 Mar means the sea, so it’s all about seafood for this one.
 A range of simple and delicious seafood dishes can be found on the menu.
 They mainly have grilled fishes, prawns, squid, octopus and oysters for you to choose from.
 The one that caught my eye the most is the gorgeous grilled sea bream.
 After seeing the dish from other people’s trays, I just had to get it.

-The Sea Bream is served in butterfly style, which is absolutely pleasing to the eye.
-It also comes with a portion of garlic rice, which was super delicious.
+The Sea Bream was served in butterfly style.
+It also came with a portion of garlic rice, which was super delicious.
 The fish was tender, soft and flaky.
-It’s just simply grilled with a pinch of sat, a drizzle of olive oil, and parsley for garnishing.
-That being said, the quality of the fish gets to speak it all.
-The freshness of the fish is certainly the spotlight of the dish.
+It’s just simply grilled with a pinch of salt, a drizzle of olive oil, and parsley for garnishing.
+That being said, the quality of the fish got to speak it all.
+The freshness of the fish was certainly the spotlight of the dish.
 The flavours were simple and effective.
-Personally though, I think they can add an extra pinch of sea salt so that the flavours can pop out even more.
+Personally, though, I think they could add an extra pinch of sea salt so that the flavours can pop out even more.

 The original Monte Mar restaurant is located on the coast road outside Cascais and was recommended by Time Out as the best restaurant in that area.